 English Idiom: Give the benefit of the doubt

-To know more about this idiom let’s check the definition of this idioms in some great dictionaries:
+To know more about this idiom let’s check the definition of this idiom in some great dictionaries:

 Oxford: